mccomaschris/thunder-cli/README.md

 - PHP 8.1+
 - Laravel or Statamic project
 - `thundr.yml` file in your project root
-- Remote server with SSH access
+- Remote server with SSH access (`thundr` user will be provisioned)

 ---